-Bride: Phone Number:

-Groom: Phone Number:

-Date of Wedding Time of Wedding:

-Date of Rehearsal: Time of Rehearsal:

-Place of Reception: Time of Reception:

-Presider: Mass or Ceremony:

-Groom's Father: Groom's Mother:

-Bride's Father: Bride's Mother:
+Bride Phone Number Email Groom Phone Number Email

+Wedding Date Time of Wedding Rehearsal Date Time of Rehearsal Place of Reception Time of Reception Mass or Ceremony Presider Groom's Father Groom's Mother Bride's Father Bride's Mother

-Bridesmaids (in order) Groomsmen (in order)
+Bridesmaids (in order) Groomsmen (in order

 Flower Girl Ring Bearer

 Matron/Maid of Honor (circle one) Best Man

 Is there any information that would be helpful in making the rehearsal and wedding more comfortable for everyone involved?
 For example: will there be many more guests on one side, are there stepparents involved in the ceremony, any awkward situations, etc. If so, please explain here.

-Bride & Groom's Address after Marriag e

-Phone # after Marriage

-E-man addresses:

-Are you planning to register as pa arishioners at All Saints?YesNo
+After marriage, would you like to register as paris shioners at All Saints?
+Yes No Address of couple after marriage New email or phone numbers after marriage Bride Groom

-For the Florist/Decorator

-Wedding Guidelines for All Saints Catholic Community
+For the Florist/Decorator Wedding Guidelines for All Saints Catholic Community